There won’t be progress without research!

-Since I am suffering from a disease which not many researches are interested in I see it as my duty to participate in clinical studies that lead to a better understanding of Ehlers-Danlos Syndrome and its comorbidities.
+Since I am suffering from a disease that not many researches are interested in, I see it as my duty to participate in clinical studies that lead to a better understanding of Ehlers-Danlos syndrome and its comorbidities.

 A clinical study is used in research on human volunteers to test the effectiveness of drugs, diagnostic methods or therapies.

 We distinguish between interventional and non-interventional studies (also called observational).
 The interventional studies usually include treatments with a specific drug that is to be tested.

 The non-interventional studies include, for example, the observation of a patient group over a long period of time, or case studies about one particular patient’s case will be described.